openQA-Bites/Blog/content/posts/2021-12-02-HyperV-Nested-Guest/index.md

   - Hyper-V

 ---
-In this encore to the [Run Azure images in Hyper-V or kvm](/posts/2021-12-01-run-azure-image-on-hyperv/) will briefly discuss, if it is possible to create your own Hyper-V Windows Hypervisor as a kvm guest on Linux.
+In this encore to the [Run Azure images in Hyper-V or kvm](/posts/2021-12-01-run-azure-image-on-hyperv/) will briefly discuss, if it is possible to create your own Hyper-V Windows Hypervisor as a kvm guest on openSUSE Tumbleweed.

 **No, you can't** (at least not on my Intel-Based Laptop).